alexseitsinger/react-layouts/README.md

 # Fixed Header Layout

 DOM container that renders a fixed header alongside a body container.
 Dimensions are shared as props (through private context) for easy access by other components elsewhere.
 Layout will re-render using new dimensions upon each resize.
+Requires the use of [React Viewport Container](https://github.com/alexseitsinger/react-viewport-container) in order to find the dimensions for the layout.

 ## Installation